 - Transition -- providing skills and resources to facilitate a smooth and positive transition from incarceration

-Offerings include educational initiatives like GED preparation, ESL (English as a Second Language), credit courses from Northern Virginia Community College, nationally-recognized food service certification training, the SET program (an education and life skills program for men), LEAD (an education and life skills program for women), law and leisure library services, and sobriety-focused programs Alcoholics Anonymous/Narcotics Anonymous and the Sober Living Units, therapeutic community housing unit based programs to help inmates become free from chemical dependence.
+Offerings include guest speakers with motivational messages, educational initiatives like GED preparation, ESL (English as a Second Language), credit courses from Northern Virginia Community College (below), nationally-recognized food service certification training, the SET program (an education and life skills program for men), LEAD (an education and life skills program for women), law and leisure library services, and sobriety-focused programs Alcoholics Anonymous/Narcotics Anonymous and the Sober Living Units, therapeutic community housing unit based programs to help inmates become free from chemical dependence.
+Inmates also receive the opportunity to attend and participate in holiday and cultural programs that explore the arts, heritage and diversity.